 4. Clear Career Paths

-In our latest Salary and Benefits Review which surveyed 392 employees across the MENA region, a lack of career progression was cited as the reason a third (31%) of people left their previous roles.
+In our latest Salary and Benefits Review which surveyed over 500 employees, a lack of career progression was cited as the reason a third (31%) of people left their previous roles.
 Having a clear career path is beneficial for employees as they provide a sense of direction, purpose and growth opportunities.
 When people have a clear understanding of the potential career growth plan within the organisation, they will be more motivated and engaged within their roles.